 The HomePod is also likely to place into the specialized niche category since most people can't afford such an expensive product despite Apple's cache and notoriety.

-Their smart speaker experiment should fall in-line with their Apple Watch devices, which may be good for the company but not compelling enough for the average buyer.
+Their smart speaker experiment should fall behind even their Apple Watch devices, which have surprisingly gotten more compelling over time.

-At best Apple will be a distant third in the smart speaker category with Google and Amazon fully controlling the market.
+As for this market, Apple will be a distant third in the smart speaker category with Google and Amazon fully in control (in the US at least).

 Amazon Echo 2nd Generation

-Amazon has finally launched the 2nd generation Echo to hold down competitors like Apple.
+Amazon's 2nd generation Echo has upped the ante, and it's easily good enough to hold down competitors like Apple.

 The new Echo has greater sound quality, much better listening ability, an aux port, and customizable designs like the Google Home.

-With other Alexa enabled speakers like the Sonos One hitting the market, it only makes sense for Amazon to improve on their own speaker.
+With other Alexa enabled speakers like the Sonos One available, it only makes sense for Amazon to improve on their own speaker.

 The main selling point will be the lower price.